PhiloInc/ReactBS/README.md

 ## License
-ReactBrightScript is licensed under the
+ReactBS is licensed under the
 MIT License.
 See [LICENSE.txt](LICENSE.txt) for details.